keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 host files.
 A host file is simply a plain text file with lines mapping IP addresses to (human-readable) host names.

-Host files are being _evaluated_ / examined by the network stack of operating systems before a DNS resolution attempt occurs.
-In other words, you can use a host file to force an individual computer think a certain domain name always points to a certain IP address (like when troubleshooting network problems).
-The reason why host files still exist today is because of the `loopback` address, which always presents in a host file.
+Host files are being _evaluated_/examined by the network stack of operating systems before a DNS resolution attempt occurs.
+In other words, you can use a host file to force an individual computer to think a certain domain name always points to a certain IP address (like when troubleshooting network problems).
+The reason why host files still exist today is because of the `loopback` address, which is always present in a host file.

 On Linux, it is common to see entries in `/etc/hosts` file like the following: